-- 1. Existing Conditions - a.
+- a.
 Identify, map and discuss the extent of FEMA designated floodplains and floodways or conclude that these areas are not present on the Site - b.
-Discuss existing drainage patterns - 2.
-Potential Impacts - a.
+Discuss existing drainage patterns a.
+Mitigation will be proposed for identified adverse environmental impacts as necessary

+- a.
 Describe any impacts to the floodways and/or floodplains - b.
 Identify any changes to existing drainage patterns - c.
-Discuss any changes flood water flows that contribute to flooding d.
-Culvert/ Bridge crossing - 3.
-Mitigation Measures e.
-Model flow through structure - a.
-Mitigation will be proposed for identified adverse environmental impacts as necessary
+Discuss any changes flood water flows that contribute to flooding - d.
+Discuss the proposed Culvert/Bridge crossing of the Quassaick Creek - e.
+Provide model of stream water flow through the proposed crossing structure